longturn/freeciv21/docs/Contributing/dev-env.rst

+..
+    SPDX-License-Identifier: GPL-3.0-or-later
+    SPDX-FileCopyrightText: 2022 jwrober <jwrober at gmail.com>

 Set up a Development Environment
 ********************************

-Contributing code to the Freeciv21 project or contributing to any of the games that the Longturn.net community manages requires a bit of setup.
+Contributing code to the Freeciv21 project or contributing to any of the games that the Longturn community manages requires a bit of setup.
 This document should get you up and running with the basics.
 It should be noted, that you typically only have to go through this process once unless you setup a new workstation.